SteveMilesQuant/levelUpLearning/README.md

 	* Create a new connection using the host name you noted above, user, and password
 	* Create a new schema, choosing the name yourself (don't forget to use charset utf8mb4).
 Note this name for later env variable DB_SCHEMA_NAME.

-### API
+### Lambda Deployment

+You can choose to deploy this API as an AWS Lambda function, which is kind of a cool concept.
+As you get an API request, AWS spins up your Lambda and uses it to respond.
+Although there is a free tier, you only get charged for the volume of requests that need to be served.
+It's super easy to create one of these, but I did find the api on the free-tier Lambda to be a bit sluggish.

-1. Create AWS resources for this API
+1. Create AWS Lambda function
-	* IAM User
-		* Open Amazon IAM
-		* Click on "Add users"
-		* Create a user name
-		* Probably don't need to change any other settings, so just keep clicking through "next" and finally "create user"
-		* Click on this user, click on "Security credentials" tab, scroll down to "Access keys"
-		* Create an access key, following the prompts and noting the access key and secret for env variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY below
-	* S3 bucket
-		* Open Amazon S3
-		* Click on Create bucket
-		* Choose a name for your bucket (e.g. leveluplearning-s3bucket)
-		* Note your AWS Region, for setting env variable AWS_DEFAULT_REGION below
-		* Probably don't need to change any other settings, so click "Create bucket"
-	* Lambda function
 	* Open Amazon Lambda
-		* Create
+	* Create new Lambda
 		* Click on "Create function"
 		* Create a function name (e.g. leveluplearning-lambdafunction)
 		* Under "Runtime", choose a version of Python - IMPORTANT!
 This version must match the version you're using, so you may have to update your python.
 		* Probably don't need to change any other settings, so click "Create function"
 	* Change handler
 		* Now click on the function you just created and scroll down to "Runtime settings"
 		* Edit it those settings to change the handler to "api.main.handler"
 	* Create env variables
 		* Click on the "Configuration" tab, then "Environment variables", then edit
 		* Add the following environment variables
 			* DB_HOST - the user host from when you created the MySQL server
 			* DB_USER - the user from when you created the MySQL server
 			* DB_PASSWORD - the user password from when you created the MySQL server
 			* DB_PORT - 3306 (or perhaps something different - go to your database in RDS to find out)
 			* DB_SCHEMA_NAME - the schema you created when configuring your MySQL server
 			* SECRET_KEY - choose a number, any number
 			* GOOGLE_CLIENT_ID - same value as before
 			* GOOGLE_CLIENT_SECRET - same value as before
-2. Use AWS CLI to deploy
+2. Use AWS CLI to deploy (command lines in Ubuntu)
-	* Set up env variables (in Ubuntu)
+	* Set up env variables
 		* AWS_ACCESS_KEY_ID - from the IAM User steps above, the access key
 		* AWS_SECRET_ACCESS_KEY - from the IAM User steps above, the secret key
 		* AWS_DEFAULT_REGION - from the S3 bucket steps above, the AWS region